Anoterrr/zen-runbook/README.md

-[HIGH CONFIDENCE]

-Here is your setup guide translated into English, maintaining exact technical commands, paths, and logic while updating code block shell labels where applicable.

----

 # zen-dots — setup guide (Fedora WSL2 / Fedora KDE / macOS)

 No executable scripts.
 Follow the section for your specific machine.